sourcegraph/handbook/content/marketing/adding_screenshots_screen_recording.md

   - Chose [Cleanshot](https://getcleanshot.com/) if just doing screenshots and GIFs.
   - Add ScreenFlow to your list if you plan on doing videos frequently, as you will appreciate editing and clip speed-up capabilities.

+## Don't add title slides to videos

+We almost never use title slides.
+Title slides are slides at the start of your video that have a Sourcegraph logo, a background, a title (like "Campaigns demo"), and maybe a nice visual effect.

+Why do we not use title slides?

+1. They make the video seem less authentic, which makes it less compelling.
+Developers already love watching videos of other developers showing things off.
+1. It takes a lot of work, and involves other people, to get it right.
+This means wasted time (since we don't perceive a benefit to a title slide) and, on the margin, it means that our videos will be older, more stale, and more mediocre (more cooks in the kitchen).
+1. Title slides delay the "time to a wow moment".
+1. It likely leads to inconsistencies.
+All title slides that we're currently showing on our site should be the same, if we are showing title slides.
+So, they'd all need to have the same layout, tone/voice of copy, timing, etc. It adds a large burden of maintenance that we don't want to take on.

+If you *really* think your video needs one, ask for help in the `#marketing` channel (and cite this handbook section and explain why you need one).

 ## Adding a screenshot

 ### Screenshot apps